Reality Check: Knowledge for sale?

-EduBirdie revelations: How common is essay cheating?
+Essay cheating: How common is it?

 A BBC investigation has found that prominent YouTube stars are encouraging students to buy essays.

-Passing off a custom made essay as your own is a form of plagiarism known as "contract cheating".
+Passing off a custom-made essay as your own is a form of plagiarism known as contract cheating.

 It involves a student ordering an essay, usually through a website, for a fee.